-Selection of investments: assess the investment managers' ESG integration credentials and capabilities, including stewardship, as a routine part of requests for information/proposals as well as through other regular reporting channels.
+Selection of investments: assess the investment manager's ESG integration credentials and capabilities, including stewardship, as a routine part of requests for information/proposals as well as through other regular reporting channels.

-Retention of investments: Developing a robust monitoring process in order to monitor ESG considerations on an ongoing basis by regularly seeking information on the responsible investing policies and practices of the investment managers.
+Retention of investments: Developing a robust monitoring process in order to monitor ESG considerations on an ongoing basis by regularly seeking information on the responsible investing policies and practices of the investment manager.

-Realisation of investments: The Trustees will request information from investment managers about how ESG considerations are taken into account in decisions to realise investments.
+Realisation of investments: The Trustee will request information from investment manager about how ESG considerations are taken into account in decisions to realise investments.